-The ALU School of Business (ALUSB) is a part of African Leadership University (ALU), which is accredited by the Higher Education Council of Rwanda and is located in the heart of the Rwandan capital Kigali, at Kigali Heights.
+The ALU School of Business (ALUSB) is a part of African Leadership University (ALU), which is accredited by the Higher Education Council of Rwanda and is located in the heart of the Rwandan capital, Kigali.
 The ALUSB MBA degree is awarded by African Leadership University.

 ALUSB launched its first MBA class in 2016 and graduated its first class in July 2018.